Tempted (TV series)

-Tempted (Korean: 위대한 유혹자) is a 2018 South Korean television series starring Woo Do-hwan, Park Soo-young, Kim Min-jae, and Moon Ga-young.
+Tempted (Korean: 위대한 유혹자) is a 2018 South Korean television series starring Woo Do-hwan, Park Soo-young, Kim Min-jae, and Moon Ka-young.
 It is loosely based on the 1782 French novel Les Liaisons dangereuses by Pierre Choderlos de Laclos.
-The series aired from March 12 to May 1, 2018 on MBC TV's Mondays and Tuesdays at 22:00 (KST) time slot for 32 episodes.
+The series aired on MBC TV from March 12 to May 1, 2018, every Monday and Tuesday at 22:00 (KST) for 32 episodes.

 Synopsis

 A romantic melodrama that depicts the lives of a young man and woman who begin to discover their true feelings whilst playing the dangerous game of love.
 The show is based on the classic 18th-century French novel Les Liaisons Dangereuses by Pierre Choderlos de Laclos.